-Governor Bill Lee issued an executive order designating eight counties in Tennessee as distressed, including: Lake, Hardeman, Perry, Clay, Bledsoe, Scott, Hancock and Cocke.
+The Appalachian Regional Commission has designated eight counties in Tennessee as distressed, including: Bledsoe, Clay, Cocke, Hancock, Hardeman, Lake, Perry, and Scott, .
 THDA will award 5 bonus points for applications with projects in these designated counties.

-MATCH EXCEEDING 25% MINIMUM - 5 points bonus
+MATCH EXCEEDING 25% MINIMUM - 5 points Bonus

-For project that provide match in excess of 40% THDA will award a 5 point bonus.
+For project that provide match in excess of 40%, THDA will award a 5 point bonus.